-Criticism is a topic that has been passing my way a lot in the last months.
+Criticism is a topic that has been passing my way a lot in the last few months.
 I’ve never felt as much criticised as in the current period of life.
-So I was asking myself: Do I take things too personal?
+So I was asking myself: Do I take things too personally?
 Or is it the fault of others and they should pack their criticism in nicer, more constructive words?

 The thing is, you can’t change how others act around you.
 You can only change your own perspective and action.
 So today I would like to share my thoughts on criticism with you guys.
 I collected a couple of good ideas and tips, which can help us all to handle criticism better.
 If you have some more ideas, please let me know in the comments below.
 I would really appreciate it!

-Getting Critised Doesn’t Mean You’re A Loser
+Getting Criticised Doesn’t Mean You’re A Loser

 Every Critic Is A Lesson